 There are three possible strategies for an interview.
-In an informal or simple background or fact-finding interview, questions throughout your discussion all stay at a modest level of difficulty.
+In an informal or straightforward fact-finding interview, questions throughout your discussion stay at a modest level of difficulty.
 They do not become more important, sensitive, or difficult to answer as the interview progresses.
-In interviews about a personality profile, questions begin with quite a narrow focus on the individual.
+In interviews for a personality profile, questions begin with quite a narrow focus on the individual.
 Where did they go to school?
 Whom did they marry, and why?
 How do they begin writing their poems?
 These are sometimes closed questions, filling in important facts about the subject's life.
 But your readers are also interested in the subject's views.
 So the interview will become broader as it progresses: What do they think of the state of the modern novel?
 Do they believe in literary prizes and what do they think of this year's crop of nominees?
 Like a trumpet, this type of interview questioning starts narrow and becomes wider, asking more open questions as the interview progresses.

 An investigative interview often follows the opposite strategy.
 It starts with the big, general issues, (e.g., “What is the process for awarding government tenders?”, “Is the process satisfactory?”, “How does government monitor it?”)
 And, as the interview goes on, they become more detailed and focused.
 The hardest questions in an investigative interview are often closed or even leading: “Did you ignore tender processes in the case of this particular contract?
 Why?”
 You ask these questions at the end because this is the point where a source may shut down and refuse to answer further questions.
 The interview is structured like a funnel – it starts broad and ends narrow.